meeeerkat/vim-browser/README.md

 - Need to add color & check for support of each attribute
 - Inputs handling
 - Duckduckgo lite search doesnt work because urls are weird (example: "//duckduckgo.com/l/?uddg=https%3A%2F%2Fgooglesearch.me%2F&amp;rut=4e680418cbfffa14d4e836ec8c198df3eb2782b756b0a18d8c5272d7b839d334") -> needs fixing
-- Content interactive element like system (to finish): Can choose content (images, videos or audio) & open it with the command of the user's choice (set in config)
 - yy Yank current url command
 - Add help to all commands (-h prints help in the page\_widget & can be exited with 'q')
+- Media system should differentiate image, audio and video to be able call a different command for each (3 things to set in media config)

 ## TODO in a long time
 - Bookmarks